Spider Veins: How They’re Caused & How To Treat ThemMarch 29, 2021

 Broken capillaries, also known as spider veins, show up in clusters of purple, red or blue little lines on the face, legs or other areas of the body.
 Before you get caught up in their appearance, it helps to understand what causes spider veins and what you can do about them.

-We spoke to our Clinician Kristen who has expertise from past experience in a vascular clinic and from dealing with spider veins herself.
+We spoke to our Senior Clinician Mary who brings her expertise from past experience as a doctor and a certified Dermal Clinician.

 Why do spider veins occur?

-“Spider veins are common in pregnancy because there are more hormones going around the body and extra pressure on the legs,” Kristen says, “people with hay fever also tend to be more prone to spider veins on the face and around the nose from constantly blowing their noses and causing regular friction with tissue paper.
-Then there are some people who just have more vascularity than others.
-I’m quite prone to spider veins, myself.
-It’s just the way we are.”
+“Spider veins are common in pregnancy because there are more hormones going around the body and extra pressure on the legs,” Mary says, “people with hay fever also tend to be more prone to spider veins on the face and around the nose from constantly blowing their noses and putting more pressure on the capillaries.”

 People who are prone to redness and rosacea are also more likely to get spider veins because they tend to be more vascular and have more blood circulating near the surface of their skin.

 Will spider veins go away?

 Unfortunately, spider veins won’t go away on their own, but they’re fairly easy to treat in clinic.